Adoration of the Magi (Leonardo): Related works

+Diagnostic survey

 In 2002 Maurizio Seracini, an art diagnostician alumnus of the University of California, San Diego, and a native Florentine, was commissioned by the Uffizi to undertake a study of the paint surface to determine whether the painting could be restored without damaging it.
 Seracini, who heads Editech, a Florence-based company he founded in 1977 focused on the "diagnostics of cultural heritage", used high-resolution digital scans as well as thermographic, ultrasound, ultraviolet and infrared diagnostic techniques to study the painting in ultra-fine detail.
 He concluded that the painting could not be restored without damaging it and that only the underdrawing is by Leonardo.
 Another artist (or artists) was responsible for all of the existing paintwork on top of the underdrawing.
 Seracini stated that "none of the paint we see on the Adoration today was put there by Leonardo."
 As a part of his diagnostic survey on the Adoration of the Magi, Seracini completed more than 2,400 detailed infrared photographic records of the painting's elaborate underdrawing, and scientific analyses.
 The new images revealed by the diagnostic techniques used by Seracini were initially made public in 2002 in an interview with the New York Times reporter Melinda Henneberger.
-In 2005, nearing the end of his investigation, Seracini gave another interview, this time to the Guardian reporter John Hooper.
-Seracini finally published his results in 2006: M. Seracini, "Diagnostic Investigations on the Adoration of the Magi by Leonardo da Vinci" in The Mind of Leonardo – The Universal Genius at Work, exhibition catalogue edited by P. Gauluzzi, Giunti Florence, 2006, pp. 94–101.
+In 2005, nearing the end of his investigation, Seracini gave another interview, this time to The Guardian reporter John Hooper.
+Seracini finally published his results in 2006.

 In the Smithsonian Channel TV program, Da Vinci Detective, Seracini conjectures that, upon seeing the preliminary drawings for the altarpiece they had commissioned, the monks of San Donato rejected it due to the sensational scenario presented to them.
 Fully expecting a traditional interpretation including the three wise men, they were instead confronted with a maelstrom of unrelated, half-emaciated figures surrounding the Christ Child, as well as a full-blown battle scene in the rear of the picture.
 Rather than destroy the work they chose instead to relegate it to a storage house.
 It was only much later, and probably in the context of the subsequent rise in value of Leonardo's artworks, that the work was resurrected and painted over by unknown persons to make it more salable.
 This later re-working of the panel resulted in alterations to Leonardo's original design.